Migrant caravan, raising concerns in US, halts in Mexico - Philly

 Women and children picked through piles of donated clothing, as volunteers ladled water boiled over a fire into cups with instant coffee and instant noodles.

+"I have been threatened with death and I had to leave my daughters back there," said Perez Rivera.
+"I left without money, without anything, just the clothes on my back."

+Perez Rivera said she joined the caravan because there was safety in numbers.
+She said she is also considering seeking asylum in Mexico, but worries she couldn't support her daughters from Mexico.

-On Monday, Mexican immigration officials began taking the names of people interested in filing for temporary transit or humanitarian visas in Mexico.
+On Monday, Mexican immigration officials began taking the names of people interested in filing for asylum, or temporary transit or humanitarian visas in Mexico.

 But Mujica said he didn't know "if that was just to calm down Donald Trump's tweets, or calm down Donald Trump."
 He said the group was waiting for the migration officers to return.